2020 West Virginia elections

 West Virginia held elections on November 3, 2020.
-Elections for the United States Senate and House, as well as for several statewide offices including the governorship were held.
-These elections were held concurrently with the 2020 U.S. presidential election and other elections nationwide.
 The Democratic and Republican party primary elections were held on June 9, 2020.

+The 2020 elections solidified West Virginia's rightward shift as Republican party candidates won all U.S. House seats, statewide executive offices and the U.S. Senate seat up for election (all with more than 56% of the vote) while also expanding their majorities in both state legislative chambers.
+President Donald Trump won every county in the state and 68.62% of the statewide vote in his re-election bid, for a statewide margin of 38.93%, even as he lost re-election nationwide.

 Federal offices

 President

 Incumbent Republican Donald Trump easily carried West Virginia, capturing 68.62% of the vote.
-Trump captured every county in the state and it was his second-best showing behind Wyoming.
+Trump captured every county in the state and it was his second-best showing, behind only Wyoming.

 Senate

-Incumbent Republican Senator Shelley Moore Capito was easily reelected.
-With a vote share of 70.3%, she was the first Republican Senator to win reelection in West Virginia since 1907.
+Incumbent senator Shelley Moore Capito was easily reelected.
+With a vote share of 70.3%, she was the first Republican senator to win reelection in West Virginia since 1907.

 House of Representatives

 All 3 Incumbent Republican U.S. Representatives were easily reelected, all increasing their vote share compared to 2018.

 Governor

-Incumbent Republican Governor Jim Justice won reelection to a second term over Democrat Ben Salango with 64.8% of the vote.
+Incumbent Republican governor Jim Justice won reelection to a second term over Democrat Ben Salango with 64.8% of the vote.
 Justice increased his vote margin substantially compared with his first election in 2016, when he was the democratic candidate, receiving just 49.1% of the overall vote.
 This was the first time a Republican candidate carried every county in the state during a gubernatorial election.